hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 }
 ```

-When you receive a resumable data you need to store it somewhere depending on what your requirements are.
+When you receive resumable data you need to store it somewhere depending on what your requirements are.

-`URLSessionDownloadTask` works great by has a few limitations:
+`URLSessionDownloadTask` works great but has a few limitations:

 - It can read from `URLCache` (native HTTP cache) but it's not going to save responses there.
 If you'd like to do that, you'll have to do it manually.
 - There is always disk I/O happening which is not always desirable.